The Minto Pyramid Principle: A Proven Framework for Crystal Clear Writing

 This still begs the question, though — how do you get to the point, and how do you do it in an engaging way?
 We recommend following the Minto Pyramid Principle.

-What Is the Minto Pyramid Principle?
+What Is the Minto Pyramid principle?

 Coined by Barbara Minto, a former McKinsey consultant, the Minto Pyramid Principle is a writing framework that suggests structuring information in a pyramid format.
 At the top, you start with the most important takeaway.
 Then, from there, you support your conclusion with layers of evidence that flow in a logical order.